gilescope/dotsamaworld/README.md

 ![code quality](https://badgen.net/badge/code%20quality:/yolo/green?icon=awesome)

-Dotsama world is one vision of what's happening in the polkadot ecosystem.
+Dotsama world is one vision of what's happening in the polkadot ecosystem right now.
-It's an experiment to see what we can see and I look forward to evolving it and seeing where it leads to.

 PRs and suggestions (issuse) welcome along with crazy forks!

 Thank you Bevy and all your plugin ecosystem for making this project a real joy to do.
+(Alas I had to move off bevy due to lack of instancing support but would not have got started without it!)

 !
-This is very experimental and under active dev.
-I'll clean up the code once I know what it is I'm creating. !
+Very experimental and under active dev. !

 ![Image](https://github.com/gilescope/dotsamaworld-visual-history/blob/main/chapter2/Screenshot%20from%202022-05-08%2010-03-11.png?raw=true)